zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

-`ln_tensor_list_entry` is used in an operator's input/output tensor list. `name` and `offset` are the same as those in the tensor's table entry. `name` is used to find the tensor table entry from the operator. `offset` is used to store the memory-planned address in the optimized output operator stream. `arg_name` is the argument name of the tensor in the operator, such as "stride" in an "conv2d" operator.
+`ln_tensor_list_entry` is used in an operator's input/output tensor list. `name` and `offset` are the same as those in the tensor's table entry. `name` is used to find the tensor table entry from the tensor table. `offset` is used to store the memory-planned address in the optimized output operator stream. `arg_name` is the argument name of the tensor in the operator, such as "stride" in an "conv2d" operator.